 Despite its challenges, the Inca Trail suits most moderate and experienced hikers.
 However, it is important to be well-prepared before embarking on the trek.
 Pack plenty of food and water, and be prepared for changes in weather conditions.
 The Inca Trail can be an unforgettable experience with proper preparation.

 You can do a few things to have a wonderful experience on the Inca Trail.

 What to do before the IncaTrail Hike?

 - Get in shape: The Inca Trail is no joke.
 It's 26 miles long and includes 4,000+ steps.
-You'll be hiking for at least 4 days, so make sure you're in good physical condition before you go.
+You'll be hiking for at least 4 days, so ensure you're in good physical condition.